SharwaryPatil/demo/README.md

-This is a deno folder
+This is a demo folder